sophiacieslicki/Sophia-BlueStamp-Portfolio/index.md

 <br>

-*Tabspace* I chose Weevil Eyes as my starter project because I wanted to gain a basic understanding of some of the fundamental electrical components used in electrical engineering.
+emsp I chose Weevil Eyes as my starter project because I wanted to gain a basic understanding of some of the fundamental electrical components used in electrical engineering.
 When pressing my finger on the photocell of my Weevil Eyes project, the light emitting diodes (LED’s) light up and when I remove my finger from the photocell the LED’s go dark.

 <be>